 You will find Melbourne a city of contrast from modern to classical, from busy streets and roads to quiet parks and gardens, from street art to Monet and Picasso in the museum from Michelin stars to street treats.
 There really is something for everyone with every budget.
 We hope this article has given you some ideas for free things to do in Melbourne.

-If you are in Melbourne and thinking of seeing more of our beautiful country then here are some ideas with 100+ Things to See, Do & Experience in Australia!
+If you are in Melbourne and thinking of seeing more of our beautiful country then here are some ideas with 100+ Things to See, Do and experience in Australia!

 Getting to Melbourne